DumbassAU/Skibidi-Macro-Utilities/README.md

 # AUTOMATICALLY SAVES YOUR SETTINGS WHEN CLOSED

-## The UI is not customizable, drag your buttons to re-order them
+## The UI is not customizable, drag to do absolutely nothing

 ![image](https://github.com/user-attachments/assets/1db31fcf-0e20-4a3a-8399-645a273e19c4)